aredridel/copy-browser-modules/README.md

 This tool respects the `files` key, so a browser-only extract can be provided by providing an `browserPackage.files` property.

+Note that dependencies are resolved before `browserPackage` merging is done, so dependency structure cannot vary between browser and non-browser packaging.

 This `package.json`

 ```